 An internship through CCV means actively working in the field you want to make your way in.
 From doctor’s offices to ski resorts to marketing firms, the opportunities for you to explore your future career are endless.
 You may be a few semesters in and ready to get your hands dirty.
 You may be coming up on your final semester and getting ready to start the hunt for a job.
 No matter where you are at CCV, it’s never too early to investigate an internship in your field of study.

-If you are an employer interested in offering internships to CCV students or finding an intern, please visit our Business and Industry pages.
+If you are an employer interested in offering internships to CCV students or finding an intern, please contact our career consultants.

 How Do You Get an Internship?

 - Work with a CCV career consultant to update and review your resume and professional portfolio.